Odsffs

 Discuss This!
 Discuss This!

-A new study sheds light on online dating scams and the responsibilities of dating companies.
+A study sheds light on online dating scams and the responsibilities of dating companies.

 Conducted by Monica Whitty, with the University of Leicester, and Tom Buchanan, with the University of Westminster, the study found even when victims felt suspicious when an online match asked for money, they still fulfilled the request.